simpolism/simpolism.github.io/_drafts/voyeurism.markdown

 ![exhibitionist case](https://github.com/simpolism/simpolism.github.io/blob/master/assets/voyeurism_exhibition.jpg)

-Exhibitionism is an ideal paring with voyeurism.
+Exhibitionism is an ideal pairing with voyeurism.
 It is reciprocated to a large degree and involves mutual fulfillment of fantasy.
 It involves elements close to what Nagel calls "the basic framework of any full-fledged sexual relation".
 Nagel might still describe a voyeur-exhibitionist pairing as a perversion, though, as it still involves a "truncated or incomplete [version] of the complete configuration" described above.
 According to Nagel, once a sexual encounter involves imagining a partner's response rather than observing it, the encounter becomes perverse.

 Unfortunately for the enterprising voyeur, it is difficult to know whether his target will be an exhibitionist.
 The target's emotions are likely to be mixed between arousal and shame, and many individuals will choose to act on their feelings of shame rather than "leaning into" the arousal.